December 26, 2024

 Sadly, I didn’t see Flounder anywhere but he does make a small appearance in The Flying Trunk ride at Tivoli Gardens.

+Just a few minutes away is Studio Arhoj.
 There’s nothing I love more than bringing home one-of-a-kind kitchenware (even though it’s usually a b*tch to pack because it’s so heavy).

 Studio Arhoj is a famous Danish ceramics studio celebrated for its whimsical and playful designs.
 Known for its unique glazes and sculptural forms, Studio Arhoj embodies the spirit of Danish design – functionality combined with artistic expression.